Who needs a Portuguese student visa? This guide explains Portuguese student visa requirements and how to apply for a Portuguese study visa.

-If your studies in Portugal will last longer than 90 days, as a non-EU citizen you will have to apply for a long-term Portuguese student visa to enter Portugal (Schengen Visa type D, unless your country has an agreement) and subsequently pick up your residence permit after you office.
+If your studies in Portugal will last longer than 90 days, as a non-EU citizen you will have to apply for a long-term Portuguese student visa to enter Portugal (Schengen Visa type D, unless your country has an agreement) and subsequently pick up your residence permit at your office.
 Read more in our guide to visas for Portugal.

 You need to apply for a Portuguese residence permit within three months of arriving in Portugal.
 This will be valid for one year.
 If your studies in Portugal last longer than one year, you can apply to the SEF to get your Portuguese student permit renewed.
 Portuguese resident permits are renewable for up to five years.

 Non-EU nationals coming to Portugal to engage in post-doctoral research activities for longer than three months can apply for a specific residence permit for this purpose.
 This will enable you to engage in paid research work or work that is deemed a highly qualified activity.